Silly Billy

 Silly Billy was a type of clown common at fairs in England during the 19th century.
-They were also common in London as a street entertainer, along with the similar clown Billy Barlow.
+They were also common in London as street entertainers, along with the similar clown, Billy Barlow.
 The act included playing the part of a fool or idiot, impersonating a child and singing comic songs.
 The role was typically played as a stooge to another clown.